 There are several other tours you can go on including a boat trip to Gomera, but I had my sights set on the capital Santa Cruz.
 Although I had booked 10 days, I cut my stay short and moved to Santa Cruz.
 I took the bus there and it provided me with another sightseeing tour in the opposite direction.
 Bus travel is easy and cheap and even cheaper when you buy a bus pass which cuts each fare in half.
 I found a lovely small hotel right in the pedestrian part of the old town and went to explore.

 Santa Cruz is an important port town with a big commercial part and a beautiful private marina where you can go and look at millionaire yachts.
-I love that town with monuments, churches, bridges, parks, and a tree shaded miles long promenade with one inviting café after another.
+I love that town with monuments, churches, bridges, parks, and a tree-shaded miles long promenade with one inviting café after another.
 Many streets in the old part are pedestrian areas, so it’s easy to amble along.
-There is also a tramway which runs from one end to the other and a fabulous food market.
-A travel belle is of course interested in fashion and I have to admit that I left a bundle in several of the outstanding Spanish designer boutiques.
+There is also a tramway that runs from one end to the other and a fabulous food market.
+A travel belle is, of course, interested in fashion and I have to admit that I left a bundle in several of the outstanding Spanish designer boutiques.
 But that was the only place where ‘expensive’ applied.
-Being a free port, many items are a lot cheaper than on mainland Spain.
+Being a free port, many items are a lot cheaper than in mainland Spain.

 The next afternoon, again by local bus, I made my way half an hour north of Santa Cruz to Playa de las Teresitas, Tenerife’s only beach with white sand.
 The water was warm enough to swim and I spent a lazy day sunbathing and swimming before returning to Santa Cruz joining the locals in the traditional evening walk along the promenade.
 I couldn’t have wished for a nicer spring break than a few days on the island of Tenerife.